Rum and coke jello shot

 8.5 g – 1.7% of volume Knox unflavored gelatin

 Let it sit for 5 min.
 Warm the juice over low heat for 3-5 minutes.
 Stir slowly until gelatin dissolves, add the rest of the juice and stir again.
-Pour into mold and refrigerate.
+Pour into mould and refrigerate.

-If you prefer transparent results using pulpy juice, strain the liquid through a cheesecloth before mixing with gelatin.
+If you prefer transparent results using pulpy juice, strain the liquid through a cheesecloth before mixing it with gelatin.

-*Some juices need to be boiled: pineapple juice, for example, it must be canned or boiled to eliminate an enzyme that keeps the gelatin from stiffening
+*Some juices need to be boiled: pineapple juice, for example, must be canned or boiled to eliminate an enzyme that keeps the gelatin from stiffening

 Gelatin replacement options